Theory Test Centre Pass Rates

 While, as we've discussed, local factors and varying population sizes can result in wide variations between test centres.
 More interesting, however, is that a disparity is also apparent when comparing each region of the UK.
 You can see the full region-by-region breakdown across Great Britain in the map below.

-A map with labels showing the theory test pass rates for each region in Great Britain.
+A map showing the theory test pass rate across various places in the UK

 Here, as is often the case with driving-related stats, it's Scotland which comes out on top.
 Earning the ignominy of last place is the West Midlands, where the pass rate stood at 46.9%.